 The petition, which was started by Change.org user Nick M. of Vancouver, Canada, seeks to “immortalize him forever as the new NBA logo.”
-It has since been signed by more than two million signatures, making it the fastest-growing campaign on the platform, according to Change.org’s managing director, Michael Jones.
-Celebrities like Snoop Dogg and Justin Bieber have even gone on to endorse the campaign on their respective Instagram feeds.
+It has since received more than two million signatures, making it the fastest-growing campaign on the platform, according to Change.org managing director Michael Jones.
+Celebrities like Snoop Dogg and Justin Bieber have even gone on to endorse the campaign on their respective Instagram accounts.

 While the virality of the petition says a lot about how much Kobe’s death has affected the world, the act of changing the NBA logo is something that can’t just be done willy-nilly.
-Yes, it would be a moving tribute to arguably one of the ten greatest players of all-time.
+Yes, it would be a moving tribute to arguably one of the 10 greatest players of all time.
 But it’s a problematic course of action born out of impulse and emotion.

 Let’s start with the logic behind it.
 Nick M. identifies himself as a “16-year-old kid who had just lost his role model and hero.”
 He started the petition to cope with and mourn Kobe’s passing.
 There’s nothing wrong with that.
 But what happens when Michael Jordan passes away?
 Jordan is widely considered the G.O.A.T.
 (Greatest of All Time) by fans, media, and players alike.
 Will the NBA have to change its logo to Jordan’s silhouette, too, if and when that time comes?